LouisCAD/Splitties/views-dsl-material/README.md

 ### Multi-process apps

-If your app needs to use AppCompat themed widgets in the non default process, you'll need to manually setup ViewFactory so it uses AppCompat.
+If your app needs to use AppCompat themed widgets in a non default process, you'll need to manually setup ViewFactory so it uses AppCompat.
 Here's how you need to it: Copy paste [this InitProvider]( src/main/kotlin/splitties/views/dsl/material/experimental/MaterialViewInstantiatorInjectProvider.kt